olavblj/thesis-pong/README.md

 ## Foot Pedal

 The author has used [this foot pedal](https://www.amazon.com/dp/B0098PLPOI?ref_=pe_1196280_123950170) with this system.
-This pedal outputs the character ´b´ when it is pressed.
-If a foot pedal is used that outputs a different character, the `Key.solo_down` variable has to be updated in the ´config.py´ file.
+This pedal outputs the character `b` when it is pressed.
+If a foot pedal is used that outputs a different character, the `Key.solo_down` variable has to be updated in the `config.py` file.